On the structure of the Schur squares of Twisted Generalized Reed-Solomon codes and application to cryptanalysis: Introduction

 \subsection{Outline of the article}

 Section~\ref{sec:prelim} provides the basic notation and the necessary prerequisites on GRS codes, TGRS codes, Schur products, and McEliece encryption scheme.
 In Section~\ref{sec:qGRS}, we introduce a new class of codes called \emph{quasi--GRS codes} which strictly includes TGRS codes, which turns out to be the class of codes we succeed distinguishing from random by computing the Schur square of some of their shortening.
 In Section~\ref{sec:distinguisher}, we show how to distinguish quasi--GRS codes from random.
-Section~\ref{sec:5} is dedicated to the presentation of an attack on the McEliece instantiated with TGRS codes with a single twist.
+Section~\ref{sec:5} is dedicated to the presentation of an attack on the McEliece instantiated with TGRS codes with a single twist and a \emph{SageMath} implementation of the attack together with timing results are given in Section~\ref{sec:implem}.
 Finally, Section~\ref{pol} is dedicated to a probability analysis yielding the proof of a crucial theorem for the attack.